liquidprompt/liquidprompt/docs/overview.rst

 - **Shell level**: displays the number of nested shells if it starts being too much.
 - **Proxy**: indicate whether a proxy is configured.
 - **Temperature**: warn if the temperature goes too high.
-- **Prompt switch**: command allowing you to rapidely go back to the default prompt, or the even most simple possible.
+- **Prompt switch**: command allowing you to rapidly go back to the default prompt, or the even most simple possible.
 - **Wifi**: shows the wireless network signal strength.
 - **Dir stack**: helps you follow the state of this overlooked, but neat, feature of modern shells.
 - **Title**: synchronize the prompt and the terminal's window title (or status bar).